Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Experiments

-\textbf{Evaluation metrics:} Following recent work in neural program synthesis \cite{cobbe2021training, austin2021program, chen2021evaluating}, we use \patk as our main evaluation metric.
-It allows the model to sample $k$ programs for each specification and the task is considered solved if any one of the $k$ programs is correct, then the average \patk is calculated on the test/dev set.
+\textbf{Evaluation metrics:} Following recent work in neural program synthesis \citep{austin2021program, chen2021evaluating, chowdhery2022palm} and math reasoning \citep{cobbe2021training}, we use \patk as our main evaluation metric.
+It allows the model to sample $k$ solutions for each question and the task is considered solved if any one of the $k$ solutions is correct, so \patk can also be seen as the fraction of problems in the test/dev set being solved given $k$ attempts.
 More details (\eg temperature) can be found in \autoref{sec:training-details}.

-\textbf{Model training:} We use GPT-Neo \cite{gpt-neo} as our program synthesis model and mainly study two model sizes, 125M and 2.7B.
-Following previous work \citep{austin2021program}, we evaluate on the same model checkpoint with the best \patks{1} score, but note that it might not be the best checkpoint for other $k$ values (more discussion in \autoref{sec:training-progress}).
+\textbf{Model training:} We use GPT-Neo \citep{gpt-neo} as our language model and mainly study two model sizes, 125M and 2.7B.\footnote{We choose GPT-Neo because it was the only public language model that have been pretrained on code when we conduct the experiments.} Following previous work \citep{austin2021program}, we evaluate all \patk on the same model checkpoint that has the best \patks{1} score, but note that it might not be the best checkpoint for other $k$ values (more discussion in \autoref{sec:training-progress}).
 Detailed hyperparameter settings can also be found in \autoref{sec:training-details}.